deepcausality-rs/deep_causality/docs/context.md

 In the second scenario, there is a gradual adjustment for different measurements.
 Often, this requires the formulation of an adjustment matrix.
 The matrix can already be attached to each element of the context graph but may require periodic updates depending on the change of gravitational force.
-In this case, the secondary process calculates the new ad-justment matrix for each element of the context graph and then calls the adjustment of the entire context graph, ensuring all measurements in the context get adjusted relative to the new adjustment matrix that represents the impact of gravitational change.
+In this case, the secondary process calculates the new adjustment matrix for each element of the context graph and then calls the adjustment of the entire context graph, ensuring all measurements in the context get adjusted relative to the new adjustment matrix that represents the impact of gravitational change.